 As we know, the greatest match of all time was not his last.
 One more final battle between the Undertaker and Michaels was to come.

 WrestleMania 26 – The Final Chapter in the Shawn Michaels and Undertaker Story

-WrestleMania 26 brought about the final chapter in the Shawn Michaels and Undertaker storyline through a “Career vs. Streak” match.
-If Michaels was victorious, he would break the Undertaker’s unbroken streak.
+WrestleMania 26 brought about the final chapter in the Shawn Michaels and Undertaker storyline through a "Career vs. Streak" match.
+If Michaels were victorious, he would break the Undertaker’s unbroken streak.
 If Undertaker won, Michaels would retire.
 The match was justly the main event, and it was another classic.

 Even though it wasn’t as good as the one before, it still lived up to the impossible hype and the bar set by WrestleMania 25.
 In the end, Undertaker won with a jumping Tombstone.

 The following night, Michaels gave his retirement speech on RAW.
 While Shawn addressed the crowd, Undertaker came down to the ring, got on one knee, and saluted his once-rival.

 Over the years, they earned each other’s trust and became real-life friends.
 They shared one of those bonds that only wrestling can bring.